 CU Kids at Heart and the Team Jack Foundation, a non-profit foundation chaired by New England Patriots running back Rex Burkhead, have teamed up in the fight against pediatric brain cancer.
 Over the past thirty years, pediatric brain cancer (tumors) has surpassed leukemia as the leading cancer cause of death in children.
 In the last several years, both CU Kids at Heart and the Nebraska-based Team Jack Foundation have separately directed funds to research projects aimed at the prevention and treatment of pediatric brain tumors.

-For the 2018-2019 football regular season, for every first down the New England Patriots make this year, on the ground or in the air, CU Kids at Heart will donate—up to $30,000 total—to the Team Jack Foundation.
-The “First Downs to Fight Pediatric Brain Cancer” initiative will raise awareness for pediatric brain cancer, and will help fund promising clinical trials at Boston’s Dana Farber Cancer Institute that may lead to more effective and safer treatments for children.
+For the 2020-2021 football regular season, for every first down the New England Patriots make this year, on the ground or in the air, CU Kids at Heart will donate—up to $40,000 total—to the Team Jack Foundation.
+The “First Downs to Fight Pediatric Brain Cancer” initiative will raise awareness for pediatric brain cancer, and will help fund promising clinical trials that will lead to more effective and safer treatments for children.
 Listen for the radio spots on 98.5 The Sports Hub!

-This initiative is supported by: Digital Federal Credit Union, Granite State Credit Union, Hanscom Federal Credit Union, Jeanne D’Arc Credit Union, MIT Federal Credit Union, Merrimack Valley Federal Credit Union, Rockland Federal Credit Union, RTN Federal Credit Union, St. Anne’s Credit Union, and Vertifi Software, LLC.
+This initiative is supported by: Digital Federal Credit Union, Granite State Credit Union, Hanscom Federal Credit Union, Jeanne D'Arc Credit Union, Merrimack Valley Credit Union, Rockland Federal Credit Union, RTN Federal Credit Union, Service Credit Union, St. Anne’s Credit Union of Fall River, and Vertifi Software.

 To learn more about the Team Jack Foundation, please visit www.teamjackfoundation.org.